Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

-This section reports the bias and standard deviation of the different estimators discussed in sections \ref{linear} and \ref{nonlin}, namely, subsample means, pooled regression adjustment, separate slopes regression adjustment, along with pooled nonlinear RA (NPRA) and separate nonlinear RA (NSRA) estimators of the PO means.
-For this simulation, we generate a population of one million observations and mimic the asymptotic setting of random sampling from an ``infinite'' population.
-The empirical distributions of the RA estimators are simulated for sample sizes $N\in \{500, 1000, 5000\}$ by randomly drawing the data vector $\left\{ \left( \mathbf{W}_{i},Y_{i},\mathbf{X}_{i}\right) :i=1,2,...,N\right\}$, without replacement, a thousand times from the above mentioned population.
-Each population that we consider uses a unique data generating process for the potential outcomes.
-This section studies three population models.
-For the first population, we generate the potential outcomes using a linear specification.
-Under this setting, the outcomes have an unrestricted range.
-The second population uses a nonlinear specification to generate fractional outcomes whereas the third population uses a poisson distribution to generate non-negative responses with pile-ups at zero.
+This section studies the finite sample properties of the different estimators of the PO means, namely, SM, PRA, SRA, and their nonlinear counterparts.
+For the simulations, we generate a population of one million observations and mimic the asymptotic setting of random sampling from an ``infinite'' population.
+The empirical distributions of the RA estimators are simulated for sample sizes $N\in\{500, 1000, 5000\}$ by randomly drawing the data vector $\left\{ \left(\mathbf{W}_{i},Y_{i},\mathbf{X}_{i}\right) :i=1,2,...,N\right\}$, without replacement, ten thousand times from the population.
+We consider three different population models, each of which uses a unique data generating process for the potential outcomes, but we report results only for the linear model.
+Results for fractional and non-negative outcomes can be found in online appendix B.\footnote{See Tables B.1-B.4 for results on fractional and non-negative outcomes.}

 To simulate multiple treatments, we consider potential outcomes, $Y(g)$, corresponding to three treatment states, $g=1, 2, 3$.
-Hence, $G=3$ for all the simulations.
-In each of the populations, the treatment vector $\textbf{W} = \left(W_1, W_2, W_3\right)$ is generated with probability mass function defined in the following manner:
+Hence, $G=3$ for all population models.
+In each of the populations, the treatment vector $\mathbf{W}= \left(W_1, W_2, W_3\right)$ is generated with probability mass function defined by $\rho_g$ such that there is an equally likely probability of being assigned to a particular treatment group.